 Testing of all blood donations prior to release includes testing for traces of Zika virus.

 Kenneth Hamblin, Robert Coutts, Ronald Prickett, James Gursslin, Michael Testi and Dale Philbrick attain 100-gallon donor status.

-2017 – More than 80 Southern California hospitals in five counties served by LifeStream.
+2017 – More than 80 Southern California hospitals in six counties served by LifeStream.

 2018 – LifeStream’s Murrieta Donor Center opened in August, making it the sixth LifeStream Donor Center.